thevickypedia/git2s3/samples/README.md

 ## Sample Environment Variables

 Environment variables can be sourced using any `plaintext` / `JSON` / `YAML` file.
 The filepath should be provided as an argument during object instantiation.

-Samples values are randomly generated strings from https://pinetools.com/random-string-generator
+⚠️ Sample values are randomly generated strings from https://pinetools.com/random-string-generator

-> _By default, `Git2S3` will look for a `.env` file in the current working directory._<br>
+> By default, `Git2S3` will look for a `.env` file in the current working directory.
-> Refer [samples] directory for examples.

 ### Examples